jumpstarter-io/wp-jumpstarter/README.md

 * SQLite must be used as a database with [the sqlite-integration plugin](https://wordpress.org/plugins/sqlite-integration/).
 * The `js-init.php` script must be run successfully (return exit code 0) before the HTTP port is opened and the WordPress site can accept requests.
-* TLS must be used (HTTPS).
 * `DB_DIR` must be set to `"/app/code/wp-db"` in `wp-config.php`.
 * The `/wp-content/database` folder must not exist as it's a security hazard.
-* The user must not be able to change the theme base defined theme.

 ### What init does